Fady-Ibra/chaincode-diamonds/README.md

 ```

 ---
-Available Trasactions
+Available Transactions
 ===

-1. To send a **create diamond trasaction**, we have to run this command.
+1. To send a **create diamond transaction**, we have to run this command.
 ```
 sudo bash txCreateDiamond.sh
 ```

-2. To send a **query diamond trasaction**, we have to run this command.
+2. To send a **query diamond transaction**, we have to run this command.
 ```
 sudo bash txQueryDiamond.sh
 ```

-3. To send a **transfer diamond trasaction**, we have to run this command.
+3. To send a **transfer diamond transaction**, we have to run this command.
 ```
 sudo bash txTransferDiamond.sh
 ```